NOAA-GFDL/MDTF-diagnostics/README.md

          ├── (... supporting data for individual PODs )
 ```

-The default test case uses the QBOi.EXP1.AMIP.001 data.
-The GFDL.CM4.c96L32.am4g10r8 data is only for testing the MJO Propagation and Amplitude POD.
+The default test case uses the QBOi.EXP1.AMIP.001 sample.
+The GFDL.CM4.c96L32.am4g10r8 sample is only for testing the MJO Propagation and Amplitude POD.
+Note that `mdtf` now contains both `MDTF-diagnostics` and `inputdata` directories.

 You can put the observational data and model output in different locations (e.g., for space reasons) by changing the values of `OBS_DATA_ROOT` and `MODEL_DATA_ROOT` as described below in section 4.

-## 2. Install the conda package manager, if needed
+The MDTF framework code is written in Python 2.7, but supports running PODs written in a variety of scripting languages and combinations of libraries.
+We use [conda](https://docs.conda.io/en/latest/), a free, open-source package manager to install and manage these dependencies.
+Conda is one component of the [Anaconda](https://www.anaconda.com/) python distribution, so having Anaconda is sufficient but not necessary.

-The MDTF framework code is written in Python 3, but supports running PODs written in a variety of scripting languages and combinations of libraries.
-We use [conda](https://docs.conda.io/en/latest/), a free, open-source package manager, to install and manage these dependencies.
-Conda is one component of the [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and [Anaconda ](https://www.anaconda.com/) Python distributions, so having Miniconda or Anaconda is sufficient but not required.
+For maximum portability and ease of installation, we recommend that all users manage dependencies through conda using the provided script, even if they have independent installations of the required languages.
+A complete installation of all dependencies will take roughly 5 Gb, less if you've already installed some of the dependencies through conda.
+The location of this installation can be changed with the `$CONDA_ENV_DIR` setting described below.

 For maximum portability and ease of installation, we recommend that all users manage dependencies through conda, even if they have a pre-existing installations of the required languages.
 A complete installation of all dependencies requires roughly 5 Gb, and the location of this installation can be set with the `$CONDA_ENV_DIR` setting described below.